 They work at the same places as we do.
 (The majority of our adult clients are not on welfare.
 They work.
 They work minimum wage jobs at amusement parks, malls, retail stores, cineplexes, restaurants, gas stations, etc.)

-We began serving Orange County’s street homeless population in 1991.
+We began serving Orange County, California’s street homeless population in 1991.
 In 1996, due to the greatest need co-founders Dave & Linda saw right around the corner from their home (literally), Project Dignity redefined its mission to address the needs of the families and especially children living in residential motels.

 It has been our experience that people living in motels are the most underserved and misunderstood of all homeless.

 Most people don’t even realize that families of 4, 5 or more actually live there.
-In 1998, after shadowing Project Dignity for six months, the Orange County Register published the multi award winning 24 page article entitled “Motel Children”.
+In 1998, after shadowing Project Dignity for six months, the Orange County, California Register published the multi award winning 24 page article entitled “Motel Children”.

 We believe that everyone deserves to be treated with dignity and respect, in a compassionate and caring manner.
 We orient our volunteers to love and care for the people we serve, who are in great need.